Detailed information about the 100 most recent patent applications.

 Filing a Notice of Appeal can sometimes lead to allowance even before the appeal is fully briefed or decided by the PTAB.
 This occurs when the examiner or their supervisor reconsiders the rejection during the mandatory appeal conference (MPEP § 1207.01) after the appeal is filed.

-In this dataset, 20.3% of applications that filed an appeal were subsequently allowed.
-This appeal filing benefit rate is below the USPTO average, suggesting that filing an appeal has limited effectiveness in prompting favorable reconsideration.
+In this dataset, 19.3% of applications that filed an appeal were subsequently allowed.
+This appeal filing benefit rate is in the bottom 25% across the USPTO, indicating that filing appeals is less effective here than in most other areas.

 ⚠ Appeals to PTAB face challenges.
 Ensure your case has strong merit before committing to full Board review.